open-contracting/standard/docs/getting_started/change_history.md

 #### Repeating previous information

-Releases can include new information only, or it can contain part or all unchanged data from previous releases along with the new/updated data.
+Releases can include new information only, or can repeat unchanged data from previous releases along with new or updated data.
 Both alternatives are equally valid and publishers can choose how much unchanged data to include in their releases while being careful of always including required fields.
 Releases with repeating information may be more appropriate for datasets with fewer releases per contracting processes.
-Repeating previous information also impacts on the final size of the dataset.
+Repeating previous information can impact on the final size of the dataset.

 <div class="example hint" markdown=1>

 <p class="first admonition-title">Example</p>

 The following example presents releases from a contracting process with minimal changes on each update.
 The first release presents tender data.
 The second introduces a new document in the tender section with the tenderUpdate tag.
-Note that all not-required tender fields are omitted, even the award notice present in the previous release.
+Note that all not-required tender fields are omitted, even the tender notice present in the previous release.
 The third release presents award data, and the complete tender section is omitted.

  ```eval_rst
 .. jsoninclude:: ../examples/minimal_updates/tender.json